 But photography is different.
 The longer you own it, the more valuable it becomes.

-This is why when you are choosing a photographer to capture a part of your life, from a wedding day to snapshot of your everyday, quality matters.
+This is why when you are choosing a photographer to capture a part of your life, from a wedding day to snapshot of your everyday life, quality matters.
 The investment you are making isn’t just for today; it’s for the years ahead.
 The investment you are making isn’t just for you; it’s for the family you are starting and the family you will have in the future.